carpentries/maintainer-onboarding/_episodes/01-social.md

 {: .challenge}

 > ## Discussion
-> With your breakout group, discuss your responses to the prepartory homework above.
+> With your breakout group, discuss your responses to the preparatory homework above.
 > Add your notes to the Etherpad.
 {: .discussion}

 Some summary text.

-## GitHub Etiquite and Processes
+## GitHub etiquette and Processes

 > ## Preparatory Homework
 > Read the Carpentry [Contributor Guidelines](https://github.com/swcarpentry/lesson-example/blob/gh-pages/CONTRIBUTING.md) and